Sabi\'a: Portuguese Large Language Models: Results

 Analogous to \model-J, BERTIN-GPT is a model pretrained on Spanish text starting from the GPT-J weights.
 Since Spanish and Portuguese are similar languages, it is reasonable to expect that BERTIN-GPT would perform better than its baseline model.
 Nevertheless, the observed NPM for BERTIN-GPT is only slightly higher than GPT-J's.

 A noteworthy comparison involves Galactica, a model pretrained on scientific text, predominantly in English, and a similarly-sized OPT model, which utilized comparable pretraining compute but was pretrained on a larger and more diverse English-centric corpus.
 In their study, the authors demonstrate that Galactica performs on par with OPT on English tasks and largely outperforms OPT on scientific-related tasks.
-Conversely, in Portuguese tasks, OPT significantly outperforms Galactica.
+Conversely, OPT significantly outperforms Galactica in Portuguese tasks.
 This result underscores the trade-offs associated with domain-specific specialization, which often entails diminished performance in other tasks.

 BLOOMZ~\cite{muennighoff2022crosslingual}, a multilingual instruction-tuned model, demonstrated superior performance compared to its baseline BLOOM model, rivaling LLaMA of equivalent size.\footnote{This model was used in the experiments: \url{https://huggingface.co/bigscience/bloomz-7b1-mt}} Nevertheless, our approach of pretraining in Portuguese appears to yield superior results, as \model-J surpasses BLOOMZ despite originating from a lower-performing baseline model.
 We envision continued pretraining and instruction tuning as complementary techniques to be combined in future research.